Viewable With ANY Browser

 If not, then why do I see: "Betty and her went to the store with George and I."?

-While it might seem artificial and pedantic, writers must learn the difference between nominative and objective pronouns.
+While it might seem artificial and pedantic, writers must learn how to use the nominative and objective cases of pronouns.

 Nominative Objective Possessive